espressif/idf-eclipse-plugin/README.md

 # Importing an existing IDF Project

 1. Make sure you're in `C/C++ Perspective`.
-1. Right click in the Project Explorer
+1. Right-click in the `Project Explorer`.
-1. Select `Import..` Menu
+1. Select `Import..` Menu.
-1. Select `Existing IDF Project` from `Espressif` import wizard menu list
+1. Select `Existing IDF Project` from `Espressif` import wizard menu list.
-1. Click `Next`
+1. Click `Next`.
-1. Click on `Browse...` to choose an existing project location directory
+1. Click on `Browse...` to choose an existing project location directory.
-1. Provide `Project name` if you wish you have a different name
+1. Provide `Project name` if you wish you have a different name.
-1. Click `Finish` to import the selected project into eclipse workspace as a CMake project
+1. Click `Finish` to import the selected project into Eclipse workspace as a CMake project.

 ![](docs/images/5_import_project.png)